Thobeka refuses to be defined by her disability and her illustrious career, as a stylist, proves that she is truly dynamite in the fashion industry.

 She doesn’t go deep into the disability, but however expresses that, “people look at you the way you see yourself, if you give the disability too much attention, other people will do the same”.

 Thobeka studied Engineering for two years and dropped out to complete a qualification in insurance, and now studies Fashion Law.
-As a self-taught stylist, she figured Fashion Law was the right corner for her in the fashion industry, because her talent and experience are teaching her enough about being a stylist.
+As a self-taught stylist, she figured Fashion Law would be an invaluable tool for her in the fashion industry, as her talent and experience have already taught her so much about being a stylist.

 Thobeka was also part of the shoot with New York model, Puma Del Monte, during his visit to South Africa, recently.